Journalist murder suspects 'tipped off'

 'Rotten to the core'

-Mr Azzopardi named the alleged leaker as Sgt Aldo Cassar and claimed that he had access to sensitive information about investigations and surveillance as member of the Criminal Intelligence Unit.
+Mr Azzopardi named the alleged leaker in parliament as Sgt Aldo Cassar and claimed that he had access to sensitive information about investigations and surveillance as member of the Criminal Intelligence Unit.

 As indications that the men had been tipped off, Mr Azzopardi said the suspects had thrown their mobile phones into the sea before the police arrived and that one of them had his partner's phone number on his arm.